 During the time the Company was in bankruptcy, it recorded interest expense only to the extent such interest was expected to be paid.
 Interest obligations that were expected to be compromised in the reorganization process were not recorded as expenses.
-The total amount of interest that the Company would have been contractually obligated to pay, but which was compromised in the reorganization process and not recorded as an expense, was \$60 million, \$120 million, \$221 million and \$105 million for the period April 1, 2009 through June 30, 2009, the period January 1, 2009 through June 30, 2009, the period January 1, 2009 through November 30, 2009 and the period July 23, 2008 through December 31, 2008, respectively.
+The total amount of interest that the Company would have been contractually obligated to pay, but which was compromised in the reorganization process and not recorded as an expense, was \$60 million, \$120 million, \$221 million and \$105 million for the period April 1, 2009 through June 30, 2009, the period January 1, 2009 through June 30, 2009 and the period July 23, 2008 through December 31, 2008, respectively.